 R8 and GRIP Units, By Road Number and Model

 R8 and GRIP, By Model -- SP R8 and GRIP rebuilt units, sorted by road number and model.

 R8 and GRIP Units, By Year

 R8 and GRIP, By Year -- SP R8 and GRIP rebuilt units, sorted by year rebuilt.

 R8 and GRIP Units, By Sequence Completed, First To Last

 R8 and GRIP, In Sequence -- SP R8 and GRIP rebuilt units, sorted by sequence completed.

 During 1997 and 1998, while doing some research in preparation for the first Union Pacific Locomotive Directories, I discovered that there is a lack of cohesive historical narrative on the subject of the Southern Pacific's various locomotive rebuilding programs.
 The most trusted published sources (Strapac, Bain, Garmany, and Shippen) didn't agree on the finer details, so I talked to former SP mechanical department employees who were with UP at the time, and this article was the result, along with information from both published and email sources.

-- "SP Locomotive Rebuild Programs 1970 - 1989" and "Locomotive Data Books" by Don Strack, in SP Trainline, Spring 2007, Issue 91; these two articles include numerous photopgraphs used to illustrate this important ground-breaking rebuild program.
+"SP Locomotive Rebuild Programs 1970 - 1989" and "Locomotive Data Books" by Don Strack, in SP Trainline, Spring 2007, Issue 91; these two articles include numerous photographs used to illustrate this important ground-breaking rebuild program.